Go to TiHKAL • info home

 This version of Book II of TiHKAL is based on the Erowid online version created by Bo Lawler with the help of Erowid, from content generously provided in electronic format by the Authors.

-As with PiHKAL • info, I’ve again attempted to reproduce the typographic style of the printed edition.
-And again, I’ve also made minor changes to some chemical names in line with current nomenclature practice, and in the hope of aligning with more readers’ searches.
-Typically the change is little more than expanding a prefix and setting it in italics.
-The errata and changes page has further details.
+As with PiHKAL, I’ve again attempted to reproduce the typographic style of the printed edition.
+I’ve again made minor changes to some chemical names in line with current nomenclature practice.
+Typically the change is little more than expanding a prefix or setting it in italics.
+The history page has further details.

 “No one who is lacking legal authorization should attempt the synthesis of any of the compounds described in these files, with the intent to give them to man.
 To do so is to risk legal action which might lead to the tragic ruination of a life.
 It should also be noted that any person anywhere who experiments on himself, or on another human being, with any of the drugs described herein, without being familiar with that drug’s action and aware of the physical and/or mental disturbance or harm it might cause, is acting irresponsibly and immorally, whether or not he is doing so within the bounds of the law.”